AWegnerGitHub/awegnergithub.github.io-content/2023_11_27_a_decade_of_fighting_spam.md

 When there is no system cast flags, an average spam post lives for 21 minutes on the site.
 If the system casts all 6 - which is only utilized during a spam wave like in the summer of 2022 and with company permission - a post lives for 16 seconds.
 During day to day operations, the system is configured to cast 3 automatic flags.
 This was determined by a lot of conversations with individual sites around the network and what they felt comfortable with.

-![Timing of how long a post is visable based on the number of automatic flags.
+![Timing of how long a post is visible based on the number of automatic flags.
 At the default 3 flags, a post will be visible for less than 5 minutes][slide14]

-SmokeDetector has over 103 thousand commits to its repostory over the last 10 years with 90 different code contributors.
+SmokeDetector has over 103 thousand commits to its repository over the last 10 years with 90 different code contributors.
 In the slide below, the top two graphs show that it's rulesets are updated daily - except for this past summer.

 Over the course of a 24 hour period, flags are automatically cast from nearly 420 different users around the network.